Assented to 2013-12-12

 (d) any part-time members that the Governor in Council considers necessary to carry out the Board’s powers, duties and functions.

 - 2013, c.
 40, s.
 365 “4”;

 (b) not hold any other office or employment under the employer;

-(c) not be a member of or hold an office or employment under an employee organization, as defined in subsection 2(1) of the Public Service Labour Relations Act, that is certified as a bargaining agent; and
+(c) not be a member of or hold an office or employment under an employee organization, as defined in subsection 2(1) of the Federal Public Sector Labour Relations Act, that is certified as a bargaining agent; and

 (d) not accept any office or employment, or carry on any activity, that is inconsistent with the person’s duties or functions.